Payment Gateway VS Payment Processor: When Do You Need A Payment Gateway?

 Integrations with online shopping carts and accounting software (such as QuickBooks) make running your business smoother and more efficient. eCommerce businesses would be well-advised to look for such integrations when shopping for a credit card processing gateway.
 They’ll make your life easier!

 While not every business needs a payment gateway, every business can usually benefit from some aspects of a gateway.
-Since there are gateways that are offered by the best small business credit card processors, it makes sense to consider using one even if you do not absolutely need one.
+Since the best small business credit card processors all offer at least one payment gateway option, it makes sense to consider using a gateway even if you do not absolutely need one.